hide-org/hide/docs/usage/index.md

 4. :construction: **Git Guide**: Git integration guide.

-5. :construction: **Search Guide**: Learn how to efficiently search and navigate through your codebase.
+5. **Search Guide**: Learn how to efficiently search and navigate through your codebase.

 Choose a guide from the navigation menu to get started!